| SPANISHSKY.DK 22 NOVEMBER 2019 |

 As more and more volunteers joined the Centuria, it eventually became the Thälmann Battalion.

 In November 1936, the Battle for Madrid started.
 In the late evening of 1 December 1936, the Madrid radio station broadcasted this news: “Around noon today, in the trenches off Madrid, Hans Beimler, Member of Parliament for the German Reichstag and the first German War Commissioner of the Thälmann Battalion and the XI International Brigade, fell.
 The flags of the Spanish Republic are lowered in mourning for one of the great men who, in solidarity with the Spanish people, selflessly gave their lives for freedom and democracy.”

-During the funeral procession, more than 2 million Spaniards paid their last respects to Hans Beimler.
+During the funeral procession from Madrid to his burial in Barcelona, more than 2 million Spaniards paid their last respects to Hans Beimler.

 To this day, lies regarding his death abound.
 According to some sources, he was shot in the back by his own comrades, others that he was murdered by NKVD agents in the Soviet embassy.

 Two Brigaders, who were present when Hans Beimler was killed, recount: